golemfactory/erc20_payment_lib/docs/tests/single-gas-transfer.md

  - Expected runtime under 10 seconds
  - Expected fee paid: 0.000025336024875
  - No batching is used in this test.
- - No contract should be deployed.
+ - No approve should be run.
  - No multi payment contract should be used.